devskale/offpunk/README.md

 ## How to use

-Offmini is a single python file.
-Installation is optional, you can simply download and run "./offmini.py" or "python3 offmini.py" in a terminal.
+Offpunk is a single python file.
+Installation is optional, you can simply download and run "./offpunk.py" or "python3 offpunk.py" in a terminal.

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`. (gemini:// is assumed is no protocol is specified).